bdon-htb/chatbot-js/README.md

-# Aliza Chatbot chatbot-js
+# Aliza Chatbot

 Aliza (or ALIZA) is a simple chatbot that I made as a submission for PyJac Rebooted.

 Aliza's name is a portmanteau of the names Alice (A.L.I.C.E.) and Eliza who are older chatbots that Aliza was based on.
 Aliza even uses a custom markup language that is very similar to AIML.
-You can read more about it in the notes directory of this repo.
+You can read more about the .alzml file syntax in the notes directory of this repo.

+Aliza uses a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) using JavaScript's builtin Map objects.
+This implementation is similar to how Alice's interpreter is implementated as according to the [AIML foundation website](http://www.aiml.foundation/doc.html) (checkout the "AIML Pattern Matching" section).

 PyJac is a hackathon run by students at UTM.
 Participants are given a selection of prompts to choose and are then given a week to code and submit it with a video demonstration.